develipster/puctafolio/README.md

 This project is open source and available under the [MIT License](LICENSE).

+**Note**: This project was initially based on the [Vercel Portfolio Template](https://github.com/vercel/examples/tree/main/solutions/portfolio) (MIT Licensed) and has been extensively modified and customized.

 ## 📧 Contact

 **Felipe Olivares** - Computer Engineering Graduate